realpython/members/stories.md

 ### Incomplete

-1. Active users should be able to view chapters if the chapter is active and there are lessons associated with it (current)
-1. Active users should only be able to view lessons if the chapter is active
-1. Admin should be able to deactivate lessons
+1. Admin should be able to deactivate lessons (current)
 1. Admin should be able to update lesson `content` with markdown
 1. Admin should be able to move the order of replies within the lesson view
 1. Active users should be able to view a checkmark next to read chapters on the sidebar after all lessons have been read